 So what exactly is the ketogenic diet?

-When you are fuelled by ketones, you experience raised energy levels, improved mood, decreased hunger, reduced inflammation and incredible mental clarity.
+When you are fuelled by ketones, you experience more stable energy levels, improved mood, decreased hunger, reduced inflammation and incredible mental clarity.
 No more afternoon energy slumps!

 The Keto Diet – what are the health benefits?